Low-budget film: Notable low-budget films

 Rocky was shot on a budget of $1 million and eventually grossed $225 million worldwide, making Sylvester Stallone a star.
 Halloween was produced on a budget of $325,000 and grossed $70 million worldwide.
 Napoleon Dynamite cost less than $400,000 to make but its gross revenue was $46 million.
 Divisions of major film studios that specialize in such films, such as Fox Searchlight Pictures, Miramax, and New Line Cinema, have made the distribution of low budget films competitive.

 The UK film Monsters is a recent successful example of bringing what was once considered the exclusive preserve of the big studios—the expensive, special effects blockbuster—to independent, low-budget cinema.
 The film's budget was reported to be approximately $500,000, but it grossed $4,188,738 at the box office.

 A considerable number of low- and modest-budget films have been forgotten by their makers and fallen into the public domain.
-This has been especially true of low-budget films made in the United States from 1923 to 1978 (films and other works made in the US during this period fell into public domain if their copyrights weren't renewed 28 years after the original production).
+This has been especially true of low-budget films made in the United States from 1923 to 1978 (films and other works made in the US during this period fell into public domain if their copyrights were not renewed 28 years after the original production).
 Examples include a number of films made by Ed Wood or Roger Corman.

 Some low-budget films have failed miserably at the box office and been quickly forgotten, only to increase in popularity decades later.
 A number of cheaply made movies have attained cult-film status after being considered some of the worst features ever made for many years.
 The most famous examples of this latter-day popularity of low-budget box-office failures include Plan 9 from Outer Space and Manos: The Hands of Fate.

 Additionally, some low-cost films that have had little (or modest) success upon their initial release have later been considered classics.
 The Last Man on Earth was the first adaptation of the novel I Am Legend by Richard Matheson.
 Due to budgetary constraints, the vampires in the film were zombie-like creatures instead of fast and agile monsters portrayed in the novel.
 This approach (and film) was not considered a success at the time, but it inspired George A. Romero's work in his film Night of the Living Dead.
 Thus, The Last Man on Earth became a precursor to numerous zombie films, and fans of those films later re-discovered the original, making it a cult classic.